ItisVenkatesh/pyspark-postgres-docker/README.md

     ``` bash
     docket-compose up -d

+4. Open PGAdmin:

+    Open the link [http://localhost:8080/] (http://localhost:8080/) in any web browser.
+    Login using the username and password mentioned in docker-compose.yml file.

+5. Configure server:

+    - Right click on servers and click "Register".
+    - Choose "Server...".
+    - Give name as "test_server".
+    - Go to "Connection" tab.
+        - Mention Host Name/address as db
+        - Mention the user name and passwords as in docker-compose.yml
+        - [Optional] Enable "Save password?"
+    - Click "Save" at the bottom.

+6. Configure data for notebook testing:
+    - Expand test_user database.
+    - Expand Schemas and then public.
+    - Use the button Query Tool on top.
+    - Execute below queries.

+    ```sql
+    CREATE TABLE employees (
+    id SERIAL PRIMARY KEY,
+    name VARCHAR(100),
+    age INT
+    );

+    INSERT INTO employees (name, age) VALUES
+    ('Name_A', 30),
+    ('Name_B', 25),
+    ('Name_C', 35);

-4. Explore the notebook:
+7. Explore the notebook:
+    ``` bash
+    cd notebooks

+    - Open pyspark-postgres-docker.ipynb with any IDE.
+    - In the spark config for postgres jar, replace the value "path/to/notebooks/jars/postgresql-42.7.5.jar" according to your file location.
+The jar file is provided as part of this Repo.
-    Open pyspark-postgres-docker.ipynb and try running the cells.
+    - Try changing and running the cells.

-5. Run docker-compose to stop the containers:
+8. Run docker-compose to stop the containers:
-   - Once done, to stop the containers,
+   - Once done, to stop the containers.

    ``` bash
    docker-compose down